jguegant/tech.blog/content/C++/event-driven-pizzeria.md

 I was telling you that these technologies are brand new, I am partly a liar.
 In the **Unix** & **POSIX** world, a function called [select](https://en.wikipedia.org/wiki/Select_(Unix)) existed even before I was born.
 Using **select**, one can inspect the status of multiple file descriptors, like some **sockets**.
 In order to do so, you pass to **select** three different sets of file descriptors: a **read** set, a **write** set, and an **exception** set.
 The call to **select** will block until one of this set has been updated or after a **timeout** (Note that the timeout is really important here, otherwise we would come back to a simple synchronous solution!).
 Afterwards, one must iterate on each set to check which file descriptor became ready for a read or write operation (hopefully not blocking) or if any error has been encountered. **Select** is intrinsically a **Reactor** pattern.

-**Select** shines for its aivability almost everywhere: on your Linux server, on your windows laptop (yes, windows has a Berkeley Sockets API), on your Android Phone or even your <del>smart-fridge</del>.
-On the other hand, **select** sets manipulations are not really user friendly.
+**Select** shines for its avaibility almost everywhere: on your Linux server, on your windows laptop (yes, windows has a Berkeley Sockets API), on your Android Phone or even your <del>smart-fridge</del>.
+On the other hand, **select** sets manipulations are not really user-friendly.
 But the main drawbacks of **select** are the maximum number of items in a set, the manual iteration on the sets.
-On a standard **Linux kernel**, the limit of items is 1024, which is fairly low if you plan to handle 20 000 connections simulteanously.
+On a standard **Linux kernel**, the limit of items is 1024, which is fairly low if you plan to handle 20 000 connections simultaneously.
 The mandatory iteration on the sets to pin-point the interesting file descriptors has a complexity of **O(n)**, a complexity that could be **O(1)** if the kernel were pruning the unchanged file descriptors directly.
 As we will see, the teams behind **Windows NT**, **FreeBSD** and **Linux** unsatisfied with **select** authored their own solutions to solve these problems.

-- **Poll & epoll**:
+- **Poll, epoll & AIO**:

 The [poll](http://man7.org/linux/man-pages/man2/poll.2.html) system call is an "upgraded version" of **select**: it can handle as many file descriptors as desired and more finely.
 Sadly, **poll** still requires a manual iterations on the file descriptor set and has a clumsy interface. **Poll** is also less portable than **select**.

-Starting with the version 2.5.44 of the **Linux kernel** (at the beggining of this century), a new poll API on steroid appeared: namely [epoll](http://man7.org/linux/man-pages/man7/epoll.7.html).
-It fixes all the major problems of its predecessors with a trade-off of being more convoluted. **Epoll** is using the **Reactor** pattern and also offers the possibility to choose between a **edge-triggered** or **level-triggered** behavior.
-If you are a **Linux** aficionados in needs of challenges with a low-level API, **epoll** is the way to go in 2016 for building a scalable network solution (and most likely in 2017), I would recommand to use.
+Starting with the version 2.5.44 of the **Linux kernel** (at the beginning of this century), a new poll API on steroid appeared: namely [epoll](http://man7.org/linux/man-pages/man7/epoll.7.html).
+It fixes all the major problems of its predecessors with a trade-off of being more convoluted. **Epoll** is using the **Reactor** pattern and offers the possibility to choose between a **edge-triggered** or **level-triggered** behavior.
+If you are a **Linux** guru in needs of challenges with a low-level API, **epoll** is the way to go in 2016 for building a scalable network solution with this kernel (and most likely in 2017).

-Not portable out of the Linux world, can only manipulate

-- **create event**:
+If you are targeting more than the **Linux** world, **epoll** is sadly not portable on any other platform, as far as I know.
+Even if **epoll** is certainly better than **select** or **poll** on **Linux**, it is also the least flexible solution compared to all its counterparts on other operating systems. **Epoll** is deeply rooted to the Unix philosophy that "everything is a file": it can only handle file descriptors.
+Some asynchronous operations must be bent to be expressed as file descriptors, like timers ([timerfd](http://man7.org/linux/man-pages/man2/timerfd_create.2.html)), signals ([signalfd](http://man7.org/linux/man-pages/man2/signalfd.2.html)) or custom events ([eventfd](http://man7.org/linux/man-pages/man2/eventfd.2.html)).
+Ironically, **epoll** was not designed to manage file disk operations.
+Instead, one must use a completely different POSIX API [AIO](http://man7.org/linux/man-pages/man7/aio.7.html) following a **Proactor** pattern.

 - **Kqueue**:

+If you are running an operating system from the BSD family like FreeBSD, OpenBSD, NetBSD or OSX, your best bet is to try [kqueue](https://en.wikipedia.org/wiki/Kqueue).
+In the async-API-war (if such a war ever existed), **kqueue** clearly beats **epoll**.
+While it roughly works in the same way as **epoll** (a Reactor), it is not restricted to file descriptors!
+I, sadly, never played with this API with such a solid reputation.

 - **IOCP**:

+I once read on the internets that [IOCP]( https://msdn.microsoft.com/en-us/library/windows/desktop/aa365198.aspx ), standing for **I/O Completion Ports**, is one of the best feature of **Windows NT**'s kernel, and I can only agree on this fact.
+Unlike all the other solutions, **IOCP** uses a **Proactor** pattern.
+In **IOCP**, all your operations are tied to an [IoCompletionPort](https://msdn.microsoft.com/en-us/library/windows/desktop/aa363862.aspx), which is fancy name for a smart **event-queue**.
+All the operations (like ReadFile, or WSASend) must accept an [OVERLAPPED](https://msdn.microsoft.com/en-us/library/windows/desktop/ms684342.aspx) structure as a parameter, which carries all the informations necessary for executing the operation and generating an completion event once done.
+One can wait for an event using [GetQueuedCompletionStatus](https://msdn.microsoft.com/en-us/library/windows/desktop/aa364986.aspx), or even manually trigger an event using [PostQueuedCompletionStatus](https://msdn.microsoft.com/en-us/library/windows/desktop/aa365198.aspx) which is amazing for asynchronous thread communications.

+Like **kqueue**, **IOCP** handles all kind of operations which is very convenient, at the price of using Win32 specific functions.
+By following a **Proactor** pattern, **IOCP** is for some of us easier to wrap our head around. **IOCP** is the base for all the asynchronous technologies on Windows's paltform including the .Net framework and the **async/await** keywords in C#.
+Finally, for the Microsoft haters, **IOCP** was successful enough to be included into **Solaris 10**!

-- **Specific APIs**:
+- **Libraries**:

-Reactor more popular as a system implementation.
+Now that we have seen
+In most of our daily-routine, . lib

 ###### Event loop: